Musk clips his Mars settlement ambition, aims for the moon instead

 Lunar controversy

-While NASA has built the rocket and spacecraft designed to launch astronauts off Earth and to the lunar vicinity, SpaceX has a nearly $3 billion contract to build their lunar lander, or the vehicle that will ferry the crew from their spacecraft down to the moon’s surface.
+While NASA has built the rocket and spacecraft designed to launch astronauts from Earth and to the lunar vicinity, SpaceX has a nearly $3 billion contract to build the federal agency’s lunar lander, or the vehicle that will ferry the crew members from their spacecraft down to the moon’s surface.

 SpaceX plans to use its Starship system for the task — the largest spacecraft and rocket system ever built, and the vehicle that Musk says is purpose-made for taking people to Mars.

 Starship, however, is still in the early stages of development and has often exploded during testing.
-It has never traveled to orbit or conducted an operational flight, and SpaceX is expected to debut a new line of Starship prototypes as soon as early March.
+The spacecraft has never traveled to orbit or conducted an operational flight, and SpaceX is expected to debut a new line of Starship prototypes as soon as early March.

 Starship is extremely ambitious, and its role in NASA’s moon program has also been a point of controversy.

-Sean Duffy, Trump’s secretary of transportation who also served a brief stint as acting NASA administrator last year, called out SpaceX last year — warning the company did not appear to be on track to have its lunar lander ready in time for NASA’s moon landing mission as the space agency races to beat China’s lunar exploration program.
+Sean Duffy, Trump’s secretary of transportation who also served a brief stint as acting NASA administrator last year, called out SpaceX in October — warning the company did not appear to be on track to have its lunar lander ready in time for NASA’s moon-landing mission as the space agency races to beat China’s lunar exploration program.

-Blue Origin, the space exploration company founded by Jeff Bezos, also holds a multibillion NASA contract to develop a vehicle capable of ferrying astronauts from deep space to the lunar surface.
-It announced last month that it is halting trips on its suborbital space tourism rocket — which previously carried Bezos, Katy Perry and William Shatner to space — in order to focus on lunar lander development.
+Blue Origin, the space exploration company founded by Jeff Bezos, also holds a multibillion-dollar NASA contract to develop a vehicle capable of ferrying astronauts from deep space to the lunar surface.
+The company announced last month that it is halting trips on its suborbital space tourism rocket — which previously carried Bezos, Katy Perry and William Shatner to space — in order to focus on lunar lander development.

 NASA officials have not openly revisited the Artemis III lunar lander contract since the agency’s newly installed administrator, billionaire tech CEO Jared Isaacman, was confirmed for the top job in December.
-Issacman is considered an ally of Musk as he’s twice paid to fly on SpaceX capsules to Earth orbit.
+Isaacman is considered an ally of Musk as he has twice paid to fly on SpaceX capsules to Earth orbit.

 Musk’s assertion that SpaceX will now focus on lunar exploration comes as NASA is gearing up to launch its first crewed mission of the Artemis program, called Artemis II.